trimstray/the-practical-linux-hardening-guide/README.md

 In my opinion you should definitely drop all non-industry policies, articles, manuals and other especially on your production environments.
 This stuff exist to give false sense of security.

 We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols.
+For me, CIS and the various NSA STIGs are about the best actual prescriptive guides.

   > Most of all you should use [Security Benchmarks/Policies](#policy-compliance) which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.